School-Semester-Summaries/.github/profile/README.md

 **Grade: Good**

 # [Semester 6 - Artifical intelligence Advanced](https://github.com/School-Semester-Summaries/AI-semester-6)
 This semester is the sequel to semester 4.
 It was the most fun semester I have done.
 You learn about AI, such as ANN, CNN, RL, XAI.
-Noteable projects I made during this semester -> [brawl-template-matcher](https://github.com/CrossyChainsaw/brawl-template-matcher), [GeoGuessr Hood Edition](https://eindhovendatastories.streamlit.app/Geoguessr_Kaan_Gogcay_(Forked))
+Notable projects I made during this semester -> [brawl-template-matcher](https://github.com/CrossyChainsaw/brawl-template-matcher), [GeoGuessr Hood Edition](https://eindhovendatastories.streamlit.app/Geoguessr_Kaan_Gogcay_(Forked))

 **Grade: Good**